History of Groton Utilities

 In the 1890s the municipal use of water was growing more important and many larger cities had public water supply systems.
 However, almost none had sanitary facilities, which is so crucial to public health.
 Fire Departments in Groton consisted of a "bucket brigade" and maybe a hand pumper, but no volume of water could be accessed quickly in the case of major fires.

-To address these issues a group of “Groton Bank” residents invested $100,000 to form The Groton Water Company and then The Groton Electric Lighting Company in the very early 1900s.
-They purchased parcels of land around town, including the Poquonnock Bridge area.
-They built a small dam on the Poquonnock Reservoir – which was tested to be as “pure as spring water” – where they installed a water main and pumping station.
+To address these issues a group of "Groton Bank" residents invested $100,000 to form The Groton Water Company and then The Groton Electric Lighting Company in the very early 1900s.
+They purchased parcels of land around the town, including the Poquonnock Bridge area.
+They built a small dam on the Poquonnock Reservoir - which was tested to be as "pure as spring water" - where they installed a water main and pumping station.

-The Borough now was able to bond properties and enact taxation, which provided funds for the purchase of The Groton Water Company and The Groton Electric Lighting Company.
+The Borough was now able to bond properties and enact taxation, which provided funds for the purchase of The Groton Water Company and The Groton Electric Lighting Company.
 Immediately, the Borough issued its first 20-year bonds to raise $150,000 to purchase the existing facilities for water supply and electric distribution.
-With tax support a few fire hydrants were installed for the volunteer fire fighters.
-Within a few years a street lighting circuit was established and a few homes were wired for electricity.
+With tax support, a few fire hydrants were installed for the volunteer firefighters.
+Within a few years, a street lighting circuit was established and a few homes were wired for electricity.

-Moving Forward: In June 1904, the company laid its first service pipes and mains along Poquonnock Road to the roundhouse at Midway.
+In June 1904, the company laid its first service pipes and mains along Poquonnock Road to the roundhouse at Midway.
 In 1905 the Legislature granted the Borough of Groton the right to establish a sewage system, and in 1912 a sewer use ordinance was adopted.
 In 1931 a sewer collection system was begun on a gravity flow basis on the river slope of Groton Bank.

 Most of the growth in the Borough was residential during this time, although there was some growth in the Naval installations and at the New London Ship and Engine Company.
 The daily demand for water did not exceed 1 million gallons and the annual demand for electrical service did not exceed 1,600 kilowatts during this time.